Read time: 20 minutes

 The net: rosemary oil decreases TGFβ-1, which attenuates scar tissue formation and helps stop the hair loss cascade.

 A byproduct of perifollicular fibrosis (scalp scarring around hair follicles) is a reduction in blood flow to our hair follicles.
-This is actually a huge factor in pattern hair loss – because without blood flow, we get less oxygen and nutrients to our hair follicles – and eventually, they thin (and disappear).
+This is actually a huge factor in pattern hair loss – because without blood flow, we get less oxygen and nutrients to our hair follicles.

 Fortunately, rosemary oil not only helps prevent fibrosis, but it also increases vasodilation in the areas in which it’s applied.